 - Llama is a regular patron at Shirokuma Cafe.
 He works at the local zoo alongside many of the cafe's animal patrons.
 However, this is then subverted when the zoo visitors ignore him in favor of the giraffes in the next exhibit over.

-- It seems that alpaca is going up there with the sheep in term of fluffiness, and they have been appearing in the more recent anime.
-One character in Love Live! have a certain kind of fascination with alpaca, and is seen taking care of a couple of said animal in the school.
+- It seems that alpacas are getting up there with sheep in terms of fluffiness, and they have begun appearing in recent anime.
+Hanayo of Love Live! has a certain kind of fascination with alpaca, and is seen taking care of a couple of said animal in the school.
 Kotori too, but she's a Friend to All Living Things.
 In fact - everyone (except Eli).

 - In Animal Land, llamas are abundant and usually provide a form of Plucky Comic Relief.

 - Angela, a very friendly, easy-going and rather dim pink alpaca from Jewelpet.

 - In Witch Craft Works, a trio of luckless Tower Witches go around with a llama, even complaining when a restaurant refuses to seat it.
 It also tends to get tied up when they're captured.

 - Llamas at home, from The Far Side: "Llook out, Llarry!
 It's the llandllord!"
 (So llamas are Welsh?)

 - In the Tintin book Prisoners of the Sun, Captain Haddock is repeatedly spit in the face by llamas.
 At the end, he spits one back just to get even.

 - In Captain Carrot And The Final Ark, the villain of the story is a Funny Animal version of Ra's Al Ghul, called Rash Al Paca.